Strap-on dildo

-A strap-on dildo (also strap-on) is a dildo designed to be worn, usually with a harness, during sexual activity.
+A strap-on dildo (also simply a strap-on) is a dildo designed to be worn, usually with a harness, during sexual activity.
 Harnesses and dildos are made in a wide variety of styles, with variations in how the harness fits the wearer, how the dildo attaches to the harness, as well as various features intended to facilitate stimulation of the wearer or a sexual partner.
-Strap-on dildos are most frequently used by lesbian women (or women who have sex with women), but can be used by people of any gender or sexuality.
+Strap-on dildos can be used by people of any gender or sexuality.

-A strap-on dildo can be used for a wide variety of sexual activities, including vaginal sex, anal sex, pegging, oral sex, or solo or mutual masturbation.
+A strap-on dildo can be used for a wide variety of sexual activities, including vaginal sex, anal sex, pegging, oral sex, or masturbation.
 Sexual lubricant can be used to ease insertion.

 Equipment

 Many types of equipment are available, with different features and drawbacks, for a strap-on dildo set up.
 Often the strap-on dildo will be used with a harness, but some do not need a harness or are built onto one; for these, please see the sections on dildo types and attachment methods.